 As for s.
-Korea, Hong Kong, Bhutan, Vietnam, Thailand, Cambodia- no problems , just take normal precautions you would anywhere almost 5 years agoAnswered by M via WorldNomads.com
+Korea, Hong Kong, Bhutan, Vietnam, Thailand, Cambodia- no problems , just take normal precautions you would anywhere over 5 years agoAnswered by M via WorldNomads.com

 I've been travelling around Asia for 20 years and the risks today are less than they used to be.
 However:

 1) don't take anything with you that you aren't prepared to have lost or stolen.
 Happens all the time.
 Just part of the journey and is far from the worst thing that might happen so keep it in perspective.